sekuryti/zafl/README.md

 Et voila!

 # TL;DR
-Once everything is installed properly:
+Once everything is installed properly, you can prep a binary for fuzzing with the simple command:
 ```zafl.sh <target_binary> <zafl_output_binary>```